liammcluckie/Low-Tide-Surf-Club/README.md

     - A tool to check how the website appears and the functionality on various devices.
 The image at the top of this document was generated from this website.

 11. [jQuery](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
-    - The Boostrap version 4.5 used for this project requires jQuery for certain elements, in my project this was needed for the collapsible navigation bar.
+    - The Bootstrap version 4.5 used for this project requires jQuery for certain elements, in my project this was needed for the collapsible navigation bar.

 ### Resources